s-saka-guchi/ros2_training/README.md

-This is a ROS2 tutorial training repository for my use.
+This is a ROS2 tutorial training repository for my own use.